How do I get a student job?

 The student's resume: how it is structured

+As a general rule, you can remember The tabular resume should not exceed two pages.
+Students should even manage quite easily with a single A4 page.
+Use a two-column table with no visible rows and simply give the title of the document with the CV.
+In the right-hand column you indicate the content: Contact information, personal data, educational background, internships, language skills, special abilities, interests and hobbies.
+In the left-hand column, you enter the time period for the respective station.
+Simply enter the month and year of the start and end of the activity.
 Arrange the stations in reverse chronological order.
 This means that they start with the last station and end with the first.
 This applies to both schools attended and internships.
 So you start with your current school (for example, comprehensive school) and work your way up to your elementary school.
-Since you don’t have as many stations behind you as a student, you can also proceed in chronological order.
+Since you don't have as many stations behind you as a student, you can also proceed in chronological order.
 It is ultimately up to you and your preferences.
 The important thing is that it is clear!
 At the end of the tabular CV, add the location, date and your signature.
 Please sign by hand!
 By doing so, you guarantee that the CV is really yours and that all information is correct.
 If you are applying online, scan the signature and add it to your resume.

 Student CV: what format should it have?